 Instead, the U.S. Dollar Index rallied throughout July ahead of the expected rate cut and continued rallying after Fed chairman Jerome Powell made it official on Wednesday.

 The Federal Reserve Note broke out to its highest level since early 2017.

 The Fed also announced it would end its balance sheet reduction program a month earlier than originally scheduled.

-These dovish policy changes apparently weren’t dovish enough.
-The central bank could have gone for a 50-basis-point cut instead of the more routine quarter point cut it delivered.
+These dovish policy changes weren’t dovish enough.
+The central bank could have gone for a 50-basis-point cut instead of the more routine quarter-point cut it delivered.
 It could also have announced a new Quantitative Easing program.

 Perhaps the biggest market-moving disappointment (equity bearish, dollar bullish) was Fed Chairman Jerome Powell shooting down the idea of an extended rate-cutting cycle.

 In his press conference, he described the cut as a “mid-cycle adjustment” that didn’t necessarily imply follow-up cuts.

 As he often does, President Trump vented his displeasure via a tweet: “What the Market wanted to hear from Jay Powell and the Federal Reserve was that this was the beginning of a lengthy and aggressive rate-cutting cycle which would keep pace with China, The European Union and other countries around the world....”